mygulamali/As-The-Crow-Flies/README.md

-# As The Crow Flies
+# Geodesics

 ## Synopsis

-This is a toy web app that I wrote using [Python][1]/[Flask][2] as part of a job application for a developer position at a startup in London.
-It consists of a web service and web page that calculates the "as the crow flies" distance between the user's location and [White Bear Yard][3] at 144A Clerkenwell Road, London, EC1R 5DF, UK.
+This is a toy web app that I wrote using [Python][1]/[Flask][2] as part of a job application.
+It consists of a web service and web page that calculates the [geodesic distance][15] between the user's location and another, fixed, location (in this case, [White Bear Yard][3] at 144A Clerkenwell Road, London, EC1R 5DF, UK).

 ## Technologies Used